Tomvhattem/8BM020_Software_Demo/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/tomvhattem/8P370_Imswitch_DEMO)

-This repository contains a Jupyter Notebook tutorial (`DEMO.ipynb`) demonstrating the usage of UC2-REST and Imswitch for a TU/e course.
+This repository contains a Jupyter Notebook tutorial (`DEMO.ipynb`) demonstrating the usage of UC2-REST and Imswitch for CBL Microscopy.
 UC2-REST is an open-source project that provides utilities to control a ESP32 board for microscopy, and Imswitch is another open-source project that provides GUI options for controlling the UC2 board.

 ## Credits and useful links